-''' - alert-debug: #The log-name. enabled: no #This log is not enabled.
+''' - alert-debug: enabled: no #This log is not enabled.
 Set 'yes' to enable. filename: alert-debug.log #The name of the file in the default logging.

 → directory. append: yes/no #If this option is set to yes, the last filled fast.